Muarij/Pizza-Delivery-System/README.md

 - **Database:** MySQL

 ## Objective
-The **Pizza Delivery System** project aims to revolutionize the pizza ordering experience by automating the process, simplifying order placement, and enhancing administrative tasks.
+The **Pizza Ordering System** project aims to revolutionize the pizza ordering experience by automating the process, simplifying order placement, and enhancing administrative tasks.
 Our goal is to provide customers with a seamless and efficient way to order and receive pizza deliveries while ensuring the security and integrity of their data.

 ## Key Features
 - **RestAPIs:** We utilize RESTful APIs for seamless communication between the client and server, ensuring efficient data exchange.